Table of Content

 Project milestones are the various checkpoints that mark the journey toward reaching the project deliverable or objective.
 The only thing that separates a project milestone from project deliverables is that milestones hit during—not at the end of your project.

-To continue with the above project deliverables example, hiring a marketing team, creating a website, and establishing social media presence could have several milestones beneath them.
+To continue with the above project deliverables example, hiring a marketing team, building a website, and establishing social media presence could have several milestones beneath them.

 Project Deliverables vs. Project Milestones